Insalatona/Google-Data-Analytics-Capstone-Project-N-2/Bellabeat-casestudy-SQL-Power-Bi--main/README.md

 # Bellabeat-casestudy-SQL-Power-Bi-
 Bellabeat's casestudy (SQL(Bigquery) + PowerBi).

+Since the project is based on the free version of Google Cloud BigQuery the datasets have a life expctancy of only 2 months and as such, the PowerBi files may be damaged.
+If the the following occurs, there is also a .pdf file containing a copy of the dashboard altough it is not interactive.

 Summary:

 the goal of the project is to analyze the datasets provided by the company Bellabeat, choosing one or more of the products of the company and to define an effective